CANITEY/obsidian/2 - Source Material/Articles/Recon by Omar Abu-Zekri.md

 after that do the same scan again with `nmap -n -Pn -sS 13.35.121.0/24 |grep "for" |cut -d " " -f 5 >> IP.txt`
 ```
 -Pn to assume all hosts are up
--sS sends only a tcp SYN
+-sS sends only a tcp SYN packet
 ```

+## Subdomain enumeration